Skip to main content

 Customer Relationship Management

 Build a CRM module that mirrors your actual sales process.
-Track leads through custom pipeline stages, automate follow-up emails, log every interaction, and generate forecasts based on your historical conversion rates rather than generic industry benchmarks.
+Track leads through custom pipeline stages, automate follow-up sequences, log every interaction, and generate forecasts based on your historical conversion rates.
+You can read more about the CRM side of this in our post on how CRM integration reshapes your sales process.

 The ROI Discussion

 A custom ERP typically costs between 15,000 and 80,000 EUR to build, depending on complexity.
-That sounds like a lot until you compare it to:
+That sounds significant until you compare it to annual licensing fees of 12,000 to 60,000 EUR for enterprise ERP, plus customization costs of 20,000 EUR or more to adapt off-the-shelf solutions to your actual workflows, plus the productivity losses from staff using workarounds daily.

-Most businesses recoup their custom ERP investment within 18 to 24 months through reduced licensing costs, improved efficiency, and fewer errors.
+Most businesses recoup the investment within 18 to 24 months through reduced licensing costs, improved operational efficiency, and fewer data errors.
+The break-even point is often faster than clients expect, because the productivity gains from having a system that actually fits your process tend to compound.